karledenstal/moonborn/README.md

 ## Feature list
 - [ ] Need to complete quests for all Companions in order to progress main quest
   - [ ] Doing radiant quests gives respect from each questgiver
-  - [ ] Before Proving Honor (C01), you need 10 respect from both Aela & Farkas (20 total)
+  - [ ] Before Proving Honor (C01), you need 20 total respect
-  - [ ] Before doing The Silver Hand (C03), you need 20 respect from all questgivers (4 quests for Skjor, 4 quests for Vilkas, 2 from Farkas, 2 from Aela)
+  - [ ] Before doing The Silver Hand (C03), you need 60 total respect
-  - [ ] Before Blood's Honor, you need 300 respect total.
+  - [ ] Before Blood's Honor, you need 100 total respect.
 - [ ] New radiant quests
   - [ ] Hunt the Beast
     - [ ] Hunt a rogue werewolf (vague quest markers, new ability "Track")